-The Ordination and Officiant information is provided below in five steps, is designed help walk you through the most common steps in registering to become a minister for New Hampshire and perform a wedding ceremony in New Hampshire.
+The Ordination and Officiant information is provided below in an easy five step layout which is designed help walk you through the most common steps on registering to become a minister for New Hampshire and how perform a wedding ceremony in New Hampshire.

 Step 1 - How to Become Ordained

-How to get and become Ordained in New Hampshire and become a minister to perform weddings and marriage ceremonies in New Hampshire
+How to get Ordained in New Hampshire and become a minister to perform weddings and marriage ceremonies in New Hampshire

-Our Ordinations for New Hampshire are completely free and can be completed in less than a day.
-Thousands of people have registered and become licensed ministers in New Hampshire.
+Ordinations for New Hampshire are completely free and can normally be completed in less than a day.
+Thousands of people have registered and became licensed ministers in New Hampshire.
 Once you have completed the ordination process you are able perform marriages through Open Ministry in and for the state of New Hampshire!

 Get started today by clicking on the link below!